toptal/picasso/README.md

    }
    ```

-   - `CHANGELOG.md` using this template
+   - `CHANGELOG.md` using this template (All notable changes to the package will be documented in this file automatically)

    ```
    # Change Log